-For any type of medical procedure, you need everything to go as planned.
+For any medical procedure, you need everything to go as planned.
 You need the best physicians and nurses on your team.
 You assume that having well-educated and experienced doctors will decrease the chance of anything going wrong.
 However, medical errors, including anesthesia mistakes, happen.
-In fact, medical errors as a whole have become so common that researchers now cite them as the third leading cause of death in the U.S.
+In fact, medical errors as a whole has become so common that researchers now cite them as the third leading cause of death in the U.S.

 If you are injured because of a mistake made with anesthesia, you may have the right to recover compensation from the physician or hospital.
 Through an Ohio medical malpractice claim, you can show that a physician or another person on the medical staff committed an act or omission that resulted in harm or that the provider negligently hired, trained, or supervised the medical staff.

 For more information about filing a medical malpractice lawsuit, call Kisling, Nestico & Redick at 1-800-HURT-NOW to schedule an initial consultation.

 There are four primary types of anesthesia used during surgery and other medical procedures: general anesthesia, regional anesthesia, sedation, and local anesthesia.
 Sometimes patients may choose which type of anesthesia will be used.
 In other cases, the procedure will require a certain type of anesthesia, or the medical professional will make the determination.

 Your anesthesiologist or another provider should discuss the type of anesthesia and how it will be administered during your procedure. \

 - A local anesthetic is used when only a small area of tissue is numbed, such as a portion of your mouth for a root canal.

 - Regional anesthesia is used when a larger portion of your body, usually a cluster of specific nerves, is anesthetized.
 This enables a portion of your body to be operated on while you are awake or sedated.